Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 ~20000 images were used but were flipped horizontally doubling the sample size
 Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding with only the good images used

+## Algorithm Evaluation
+This algorithm seems to learn to find the lane is is currently in.
+Unlike the previous iterations, it more precicely detects the edges of the lanes.
+It fails when there are no clear lines (at junctions) but with further training on a more robust data set, this problem could be fixed.

 ## Advantages over standard lane finding algorithm
    1. Runs at ~20fps (~10fps faster than standard algorithm)
    2. Reacts well to fast movement